StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: Yes
-- Description:
+- Description: Depending on the selectivity of conjuncts, adaptively coalesce io of columns with conjuncts and io of other columns.
-- Introduced in: -
+- Introduced in: v3.2
 -->

 <!--